ISAITB/docs-itb-ta/source/introduction/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Following the initial work from the CEN GITB workgroup, the maintenance and evolution of the GITB software and specifications has been taken over
-by the European Commission, specifically the `Interoperability Test Bed Team`_ of DIGIT D.2.
-DIGIT D.2 foresees the
+by the European Commission, specifically the `Interoperability Test Bed Team`_ of DIGIT.
+DIGIT foresees the
 evolutive maintenance of the GITB software and specifications based on the needs of the testing community and publishes regular releases.

 .. _Interoperability Test Bed Team: https://joinup.ec.europa.eu/solution/interoperability-test-bed/about